eriks-23/276-Lab2/README.md

 # Video Questions

-currently @ 3:30 in video

 describe the following git commands:

-1. git checkout: Very safe, won't let your edit/ruin commit history Can use a checkout commit to view code at a certain point in time, this is read only so commit history cannot be altered
+1. git checkout is very safe since it won't let you edit/ruin  your commit history. git checkout can be used to view code at a certain point in time, this is read only so commit history cannot be altered.

-2. git revert: Still safe, but a little less than checkout Allows us to undo a particular commit, almost like it deletes it but it doesn't really however effect is still the same in that it's like it never existed
+A use of git checkout is: git checkout 'master', this reattaches us to the master branch after checking out a previous commit.

+2. git revert is still safe, but could be a little less so than checkout.
+It allows us to undo a particular commit.
+A use of git revert is: git revert 'commit name' this creates a new commit that reverts a previous commit's changes effectively undoing it while still keeping its history.

-3. git reset: Sort of unsafe, could ruin repo Permanently takes you back in time to a certain commit, permanently deleting the commits after the time travel
+3. git reset is sort of unsafe and could ruin a repository.
+It permanently takes you back in time to a certain commit, permanently deleting the commits after the time travel.
+A use of git reset is: git reset 'commit name' this deletes the commits after the commit entered leaving only the changes on the local machine.
+If we want to go further and also remove the changes locally we can  additionally pass '--hard' with the command.